AlexandreSinger/mlir-beginner-friendly-tutorial/README.md

 The first thing we need to do is lower the Tensors into MemRefs.
 Tensors are abstract data types which only represent the data being created / used.
-We need this data to exist somewhere in memory in buffers.
+We need this data to exist somewhere in memory as buffers.
 MLIR provides specialized passes to convert tensors into buffers for each of the dialects.
 A list of all these passes can be found [here](https://mlir.llvm.org/docs/Passes/#bufferization-passes).
 In this case, we want to use the `one-shot-bufferize` pass.
-This performs all the bufferization over all the dialects at once in "one-shot".
+This performs bufferization over all the dialects at once in "one-shot".
 If you do not need fine-grained control over how the buffers are created, this is a good pass to use.
 We will be using `mlir-opt` to run this pass.
 See the `lower.sh` script for how to use it.
-After performing bufferization, the code is lowered to a new level of abstraction called "Linalg on MemRef":
+After performing bufferization, the code is lowered to a new level of abstraction called "Linalg on MemRef" or "Linalg on Buffers":
 ```mlir
 #map = affine_map<(d0, d1) -> (d0, d1)>
 module {